DigitalCrafts-September-2016-Cohort/team_harambe/README.md

-This repo wreaks of awesome
+This repo wreaks of gorilla